The e-commerce is the place to be if you want to set foot on Chinese business soil

 Founded in 1988, Ping An Insurance (Group) Company of China, Ltd. is an insurance and financial services company.
-Thanks to its several strategic investments, especially in Shenzhen Development Bank, the company wealth is insure.
+Thanks to its several strategic investments, especially in Shenzhen Development Bank, the company’s wealth is insured.

 Brand value: €5.7 billion

-From it real name Taobao Mall, it is the Business-to-Consumer website of Alibaba.
-It is a platform that allows chinese business, just as foreign business, to sell quality brand name to Mainland consumers.
+Its real name is Taobao Mall, it is the Business-to-Consumer website of Alibaba.
+It is a platform that allows Chinese businesses, just like foreign businesses, to sell the quality brand name to Mainland consumers.

-Tmall possesses more than half of the market share of the segment in front of JD, Suning and the others.
+Tmall possesses more than half of the market share of the segment in front of JD, Suning, and others.

 Number 6: Wanda (大连万达)